prakashraman/incme/README.md

 # SIMPLE SITE MAKER

-Simple Site Maker is a tool that eliminates the repetition of code when you have to create static HTML pages.
+INCME (Include Me) is a tool that eliminates the repetition of code when you have to create static HTML pages.

 ### USAGE